adamskrz/yr2-complete-notes/cs241_OS.md

 - Each process is given a priority and assigned in order of priority.
 - Can be preemptive or not, like SJF.
 - Starvation is an issue - very low priority processes may never get scheduled if there is a large amount of incoming processes.
-  - '*Aging*' solves this my gradually increasing the priority of processes that haven't been scheduled.
+  - '*Aging*' solves this by gradually increasing the priority of processes that haven't been scheduled.

 **Round robin (RR):**